-Indicator Title Dand value of investment attracted through magnified and brounfield Indicator Title Rand value of investment attracted through greenfield and brownfield investments in targeted sectors including Special Economic Zones and Industrial Parks Definition This covers pledges announced at the South African Investment Conferences; investments promoted and facilitated by InvestSA, settlement agreements or conditions in M&A or other competition areas; reciprocal commitments in trade measures; counterparty investment plans for all incentive programmes across the dtic -group, commitments unlocked through masterplans and BEE programmes such as EEIP, investments covered by the dtic and other government departments These also include attracting greenfield and brownfield investments in targeted sectors and countries, including in the following strategic areas: Electric vehicles; Battery and Energy storage; Renewable energy components; Automotive and electro-technical components; Digital economy and critical Minerals; and key priority sectors New investments or expansions in productive capacity in partnership with the Sectors branch to localise transmissions and electro-technical components manufacturing in South Africa.
-Attract investment and expand domestic companies in partnership with sector branches to localise transmission and electro technical components manufacturing in SA, by identifying and targeting companies in the electro technical industry globally to attract investment in manufacturing in SA.)
+Indicator Title Rand value of investment attracted through greenfield and brownfield investments in targeted sectors including Special Economic Zones and Industrial Parks Definition This covers pledges announced at the South African Investment Conferences; investments promoted and facilitated by InvestSA, settlement agreements or conditions in M&A or other competition areas; reciprocal commitments in trade measures; counter-party investment plans for all incentive programmes across the dtic -group, commitments unlocked through masterplans and BEE programmes such as EEIP, investments covered by the dtic and other government departments These also include attracting greenfield and brownfield investments in targeted sectors and countries including in the following strategic areas: Electric vehicles; Battery and Energy storage; Renewable energy components; Automotive and electro- technical components; Digital economy and critical Minerals; and key priority sectors New investments or expansions in productive capacity in partnership with Sectors branch to localise transmissions and electro technical components manufacturing in South Africa.
+Attract investment and expand domestic companies in partnership with sectors branch to localise transmission and electro technical components manufacturing in SA, by identifying targeting companies in the electro technical industry globally to attract investment in manufacturing in SA.)
 Promote Joint ventures and technology transfers.
 Build local supply chains to be located in SEZ's and Industrial Parks Facilitate an enabling environment for businesses to grow through Retention and Aftercare Programmes.
-Promote investments into SEZ's and Industrial Parks, ITO reporting - the SEZ ACT and the The SEZ Advisory board ITO of quarterly reporting govern SEZs (hence delay in reporting) Facilitate investment in energy generation infrastructure as well as in transmission infrastructure.
+Promote investments into SEZ's and Industrial Parks, Facilitate investment in energy generation infrastructure as well as in transmission infrastructure.
 Contribute to localising the renewable energy value chain through investment attraction and expansion in relevant components.
-Source of data Emails, correspondence and reports Method of calculation Simple count Means of verification Project reports or programme reports or meeting minutes or emails or templates or correspondence Assumptions N/A Disaggregation of N/A Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Cumulative Reporting Cycle Quarterly Desired performance Target achieved or exceeded Indicator responsibility DDG Investment and Spatial Industrial Development
+Source of data Emails, correspondence and reports Method of calculation Simple count Means of verification Project reports or programme report or meeting minutes or emails or templates or correspondence Assumptions N/A Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Cumulative Reporting Cycle Quarterly Desired performance Target achieved or exceeded Indicator responsibility DDG Investment and Spatial Industrial Development

-Indicator Title Number of new Special Economic Zones (SEZs) designated to facilitate re- industrialisation utilising the new model derived from the Spatial Industrial Development (SID) Strategy Definition Number of new Special Economic Zones (SEZs) designated utilising the new model derived from the Spatial Industrial Development (SID) Strategy.
+Indicator Title Number of new Special Economic Zones (SEZs) designated to facilitate re-industrialisation utilising the new model derived from the Spatial Industrial Development (SID) Strategy Definition Number of new Special Economic Zones (SEZs) designated utilising the new model derived from the Spatial Industrial Development (SID) Strategy.
 This include, amongst others, committed and vetted investments, viable business plans and feasibility studies, involvement, commitments and clear roles and responsibilities of all spheres of government.
 The designation involves the assessment of feasibility studies, business plans submitted by applicants.
 The viability will also include the investment committed that are vetted by the dtic, clear roles and responsibilities of all spheres of government.
-The application will be submitted to the minister for consideration after the assessment made by the technical teams or SEZ Advisory Board Source of data Reports, correspondence from companies Method of Calculation or Assessment Simple count Means of verification Project reports or programme report or meeting minutes or emails or templates or correspondence Assumptions · Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Cumulative Reporting Cycle Annual Desired performance Target achieved exceeded Indicator Responsibility DDG Investment and Spatial Industrial Development
+The application will be submitted to the minister for consideration after the assessment made by the technical teams or SEZ Advisory Board Source of data Reports, correspondence from companies Method of Calculation or Assessment Simple count Means of verification Project reports or programme report or meeting minutes or emails or templates or correspondence Assumptions Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Cumulative Reporting Cycle Annual Desired performance Target achieved exceeded Indicator Responsibility DDG Investment and Spatial Industrial Development